josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 ### Long term

 - Another version with an improved layout.
 I could move the bottom row a tiny bit more into the centre.
 That would allow me to lower the two outer columns a have more aggressive stagger.
-I feel it might be more suited to my pinkie.
+I feel it might be better for my pinkie.
-- Some future version could have microcontroller directly on the PCB (I view Pro Micros as a temporary solution).
+- Some future version could have microcontroller directly on the PCB (I see Pro Micros as a temporary solution).
 - I might even use some other microcontroller.
-Maybe STM32F303xC which is used by [QMK Proton-C][qmkprotonc] and supported by QMK firmware (even though split support is not in there yet, I believe).
+Maybe STM32F303xC which is used by [QMK Proton-C][qmkprotonc] and supported by QMK firmware (even though split support is not in there yet).

 ## Feedback welcome